 Depending on an employee's work location, certain qualifying employees may be eligible for other types of leave not explicitly set forth in this Handbook.
-For more information about the benefits available at your work location, please contact pridebenefits@prideglobal.com or visit Pride's Posters & Notices.
+Employees may only use such leave during their known or anticipated work schedule.
+Leave cannot be used during periods when no shifts are assigned or when the employee is on furlough.
+For more information about the benefits and leave policies available at your work location, please contact pridebenefits@prideglobal.com or visit Pride's Posters & Notices.